MohammadEslamiNezhad/Amazon-Sales-Data-Analysis-and-Profit-Prediction/README.md

 -   seaborn
 -   scikit-learn

-You can install these using pip:
+You can install these using pip.